 What is so interesting about the march forward of established investments in the likes of Bitcoin, Ethereum and further NFT, Metaverse positions is the motivation for doing so.
 This behavioural aspect is perhaps key to identifying why this area has been so misunderstood to date.
 Simply put, the prevailing expertise behind market observance is not geared up to handle the level of active investor (often Retail) engagement sometimes witnessed in these newer markets.
 For sure, institutional engagement is critical and on the rise, but the social media spread of information, the global market access to investments on a very lightly regulated basis – and the 24/7, cross-border nature of crypto trading makes for a highly volatile, reactive and sensitive market environment.
 Which cannot be easily extrapolated into a bunch of chartist generalisations, candlestick-type indicators, and the like.

 The true role of crypto as the ultimate recession hedge to prevailing status quo of financial markets, market observance assumptions has been widely tested since, for example, the inception of Bitcoin in the aftermath of the GFC.
-We should expect to learn a good deal more Bitcoin all time to Dec 31 2021about its ability to withstand (or not) the pressures that a global economy facing, potentially, all of the following – in no particular order: inflation, stagflation, deflation and recession.
+We should expect to learn a good deal more about its ability to withstand (or not) the pressures that a global economy facing, potentially, all of the following – in no particular order: inflation, stagflation, deflation and recession.
 But it is unlikely that this will be achieved with any great clarity unless its fundamental purpose – as a store of value, transactional utility – regardless of prevailing economic conditions – is understood.
 For sure, charting the various low/high test levels is of interest – as are comparisons with how the likes of gold, silver – the classic inflation hedges, or “Innovation” companies – are faring, will be somewhat instructive.
 But the overall impression based on the evidence to date is that crypto is a stand-alone asset class.
 Any perceptible “bubble” narrative may be justifiable only provided market observers are willing to admit that all commodities, Tech, even currencies – started off in exactly the same position – and Bitcoin, for example, has been running for well over a decade now.
 The now $2TRN+ crypto market means that this is a serious player which may, along with the staple inflation hedges gold and silver, be another component worth considering in recession, inflation-“proof” portfolio allocation.
 With the S&P 500 returning 28% in 2021 – and so many major, established companies including crypto activities or acceptance – there is a strong basis for arguing that the crypto “moment” has already arrived.
 Many major investors would be delighted with those sorts of returns – versus, for example, China real estate in 2021.

 As Mark Twain was famously quoted as saying: “…Reports of my death have been greatly exaggerated…” It seems highly likely that the same will be true of the US Dollar and Crypto – although the latter for sure – as with all investment types – will have its winners and losers.
 Whether the same can be said of the Euro and the Eurozone is a different matter.
 If the ECB continues on its current course of having to serve two masters – North and South – eventual rupture in continued challenging COVID economic conditions – is inevitable.
 Ironically, the timing of the far from enlightening Brexit moment could not have been worse for Brussels – as losing touch with London as a key global European financial centre at this juncture nothing short of calamitous.

-The UK’s GDP has grown to $3.2TRN (source: worlddebtclock.org) with the same source putting France – its most relevant comparator – at GDP per Country US Debt clock$2.7TRN – after the UK ended a poor 2020 at $2.7TRN.
+The UK’s GDP has grown to $3.2TRN (source: worlddebtclock.org) with the same source putting France – its most relevant comparator – at $2.7TRN – after the UK ended a poor 2020 at $2.7TRN.
 Whilst only a small economy relative to the total size of the EU, the UK’s wider global trade partners have not held back in awarding it – crucially without the encumbrance of EU tariffs, budgetary payments – major trade deals almost immediately.
 Critically, these can feed in quickly to overall economic output.
 The more localised pan-European business engagements, however, continue to be troublesome – which will inevitably impact the EU more than the UK – who is far less dependent on EU trade than the disingenuous “44% of UK exports go the EU” refrain attempts to portray.
 As this represents a mere 10% of total UK economic output – as the UK is now predominantly a service-oriented, not export-oriented economy.
 And has been for some time.
 Whilst 10% still represents a large slice of the economy, it is easily replaceable given the wide, often free trade partners the UK has around the world – now trading under non-EU obligatory trading conditions.

 It is now the great irony that after another sustained period of low interest rates – now coupled with extensive money printing QE on the part of the Federal Reserve and the ECB – that with US junk bond levels highly elevated in the US after a record $500BN sold in 2021 – we are back, post-GFC – to square one.
 Any uptick in interest rates from the Fed – now inevitable – will lead to major repercussions in the US junk bond market, defaults and failures being commonplace.
 President Biden’s frantic efforts to up public spending in the US are not going to help.
 Naturally, China is hardly in a strong position with a failing property market, brakes put on its productivity by President Xi.
 Nor is the Eurozone – artificially keeping interest rates at unsustainably low levels to placate the heavily indebted EU South dependent on the drip feed of ECB inflationary QE.
-In terms of US Junk Bondsglobal players, there are therefore weaknesses everywhere as the world tries to emerge from COVID – desperate for meaningful recovery, productivity.
+In terms of global players, there are therefore weaknesses everywhere as the world tries to emerge from COVID – desperate for meaningful recovery, productivity.
 Should the Eurozone come under further pressure – as is highly likely given prevailing rates of inflation – the UK may find itself well placed as a sovereign nation with its own currency, global trade possibilities – to weather the various post-COVID storms it faces.
 As for the US – President Biden now faces his own moment with destiny – as the 2022 Midterms will provide a strong indication of how he is faring – and the omens do not look good given his falling popularity and the even worse popularity of his Vice-President Kamala Harris.
 Far from the “dream ticket” that was hoped for – and, at least on current evidence – hopefully alternative candidates will emerge in the interim, setting up the rather dubious prospect of yet another geriatric 2024 US Presidential election campaign with Trump (78) v Biden (81) II.
 Quite how this represents the best of US leadership talent is anyone’s guess.
 Particularly amidst further complex geo-political trouble with Russia (NordStream 2, Ukraine), China (Uyghurs) and Iran pushing the limits against the world’s major superpower, the US.